 Thus, we need to be extra careful if our dog is eating feces and make sure to wash our hands after every contact.
 This goes especially if we notice coprophagia vomiting in dogs.

-How to treat coprophagia?
+How to treat coprophagia in Dogs?

 We should take our dog to the vet as soon as we notice it eating feces.
 A detailed test will discover whether the cause is medicinal or behavioral.